Data Protection – What happens to my information?

 How do I access my health record?

-You have a right to see your health records and receive a copy but should note that an administration charge will be made.
+You have a right to see your health records and receive a copy but should note that an administration charge may be made.

-Any request for access to medical records should be forwarded on to:
+Any request for access to healthcare records should be forwarded on to:

 How can I ask about other information?